Applied Case: The Prisoner's Dilemma

 The field, our extant one, becomes more expensive to play because one local move has made trust less reachable.

-That move was ever inventing the Prisoner's Dilemma in this form and allowing it to go beyond game theory.
+That move was allowing this model to go beyond game theory.
 That field damage is the real cost of defection, in and out of this little toy distortion.

 The common defense says: but in the strict one-shot case, there is no future.